pmta/radiosonde/README.md

 https://www.rtl-sdr.com/buy-rtl-sdr-dvb-t-dongles/

-USB should recognized and available in linux:
+USB device should recognized and available in linux (container will fail to run if device is not found):

 ```
 [me@i7 ~]$ dmesg